pabtomas/dotfiles/rodeo/README.md

 ## Why Rodeo ?

+For 2 main reasons:

+### 1. Because my daily DevOps life with Compose is only anger and tears

 Rodeo was written because I faced a recurrent scenario when dealing with Docker:
 - Starting a Compose project to make a simple stack of containers working quickly.
 I know this project will not stay simple but I do not find a better alternative because it is a local project and most of popular alternatives are overkilled controller-nodes architectured solutions,
 - As expected, with time this stack is growing.
 Compose has some lacks and I add other tools (even tools not designed to work with Docker) to compensate that,